Rob-Owen/eleventy-base-blog/content/blog/2024-08-16-website_launch.md

 For me, a static website beats a web server architecture for this sort of thing every time - better scalability, lower latency, far lower running costs, few security concerns, the list goes on.
 I can write markdown and turn that into content with no WYSIWYG interface to learn.

-This site is built on eleventy (11ty - see [here](https://www.11ty.dev)), a 'simple' static site generator built in javascript.
+This site is built on [eleventy](https://www.11ty.dev), a static site generator built in javascript.
 Any static site generator would have been suitable, so don't take this as a technology recommendation.
+I'm using [Vercel](https://vercel.com/) for hosting.

 My experience of 11ty so far has been good.
 I've built on top of the [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog) which has help me bootstrap a working setup without re-inventing the wheel.
 The builds are fast and I can write in markdown syntax on my local machine.